JohnAD/ur/README.md

 ## The UR Object

-UR is about about automatically generate UR_*object* objects.
+UR is all about the automatically generate UR_*object* objects.
 The objects are defined internally as:

 ```nim
 type